 The PRIMENET server process is called NETMAN.
-NETMAN appears on the STATUS USERS list after you have issued the START\NET command.
-A sample of the output from the STATUS USERS command is provided later in this chapter.
+NETMAN appears on the STATUS USERS list after you have issued the START_NET command.
+A sample of the output from the STATUS USERS command and the LIST_SERVER_NAMES command is provided later in this chapter.

-NETMAN does not have to be registered in the user validation file.
+NETMAN does not have to be registered in the user validation file in the SAD.
 However, NETMAN comes from the system pool of phantom processes, so your system must have at least one phantom configured exclusively for NETMAN's use.
 Refer to the PRIMENET Planning and Configuration Guide for information on configuration directives related to PRIMENET.

-Monitoring the Route-through Server (RT\SERVER)
+Monitoring the Route-through Server (RT_SERVER)